HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array
+  - array 🖐️ used
-  - structure
+  - structure 🖐️ used
   - record
   - enum
-  - instance
+  - instance 🎓🖐️ used
-  - object
+  - object 🖐️ used
-  - class
+  - class 🖐️ used
   - collection
-  - set
+  - set 🎓 known
   - hash table
   - linked list
   - doubly list